baiango/C-GUI/coding_style.md

 - #if, #ifdef (Conditional statements are not preferred.
 Avoid them.)
 - auto (Unless you casted the assigning value.)
 - Generics (It's an explicit version of function overloading.)
+- Global variables (Global namespace are for constants, not variables.
+They are good as gotos.
+Pass the variables with struct or class instead.)
+- #include that get parent directory such as "#include ../scene0.hpp"
+(It's vague and it doesn't tell the name of parent directory.
+The scope is really big too.
+So it's much easier to create header dependency hell with it.)
 ### Functions should keep it as long as possible, but still do one thing only.
+**Don't abstract functions that won't be used more than 2 times.**

 I don't want to abstracting functions that doesn't need to be abstracted.
 When you abstracting the functions, you should be not taking away the control.
 Only take away the boilerplate.